vertexcat/vertexcat.github.io/blog/_posts/2015-09-09-yellow-truck-2.md

 ## Modeling

 This followed the standard procedure for many models: I added a few cubes and placed them using proportions from reference images.
-Then came the `mirror` and `subsurf modifiers'.
+Then came the `mirror` and `subsurf modifiers`.

 To create hard(ish) edges I make additional `loop cuts` most of the time, `edge crease` sometimes, and rarely use the `edge split modifier`.
 All three methods are briefly covered in [this StackExchange question](http://blender.stackexchange.com/questions/6425/keep-sharp-edges-when-using-subdivision-surface).
 Edge split seems hard to control - I don't think I used it at all with this truck.
 Edge crease is good unless you're creasing a mesh that looks smooth under subsurf but actually isn't: